 The reason amaranth is perfect for a delicious, creamy porridge is that the grains are so small.
 It’s very similar in consistency to buckwheat or teff porridge.
-I love eating a creamy and easy to digest, light meal in the mornings.
-Never enjoyed heavy meals first thing.
+I love eating a creamy and easy-to-digest, light meal in the mornings.
+Never enjoy heavy meals first thing.
 Moreover, the grain tastes quite similar to teff, with a mild and pleasant nuttiness.

 If you really want to get the best out of amaranth, then it’s best to soak it first as the seeds are high in anti-nutrients like tannins and saponins.
 Just like you would when you soak overnight oats.
 However, amaranth is more of a seed than a true grain.
 Therefore, it is better to soak it in filtered water and a small amount of sea salt.

 Once you’ve done this, you can cook it on the stove until it’s smooth and creamy.
-More importantly, it’s amazing protein profile will be metabolized more effectively when prepared properly.
-Okay, but do not just serve it as is.
+More importantly, its amazing protein profile will be metabolized more effectively when prepared properly.
+Okay, but don’t just serve it as is.
 That’s just boring.
-Get creative with your toppings and you won’t want to eat anything else in the mornings.
-Spruce up your yummy bowl of porridge with some tropical fruits like pineapple or berries, healthy fat like peanut butter, sunflower seeds, flax seeds and even some Vegan coconut yogurt.
+Get creative with your toppings, and you won’t want to eat anything else in the mornings.
+Spruce up your yummy bowl of porridge with some tropical fruits like pineapple or berries, healthy fat like peanut butter, sunflower seeds, flax seeds, and even some vegan coconut yogurt.